haoliangyu/ngx-mapboxgl-starter/README.md

 3. As a more convinient way, install and run the [webpack-dev-server](http://webpack.github.io/docs/installation.html) to set up the app at `http://localhost:8080`

-## Looking for another solution?
+## Looking for other demos?

-[angular2-leaflet-starter](https://github.com/haoliangyu/angular2-leaflet-starter) is an Angular 2 project seed with [Leaflet](http://leafletjs.com/), the most popular Javascript mapping library.
+* [angular2-leaflet-starter](https://github.com/haoliangyu/angular2-leaflet-starter) is an Angular 2 project seed with [Leaflet](http://leafletjs.com/), the most popular Javascript mapping library.

+* [boundary.now](https://github.com/haoliangyu/boundary.now), a tool to easily download place boundries, created with [Material2](https://github.com/angular/material2) and [Leaflet](http://leafletjs.com/).